realdanielbyrne/SimpleFTPFileWatcher/readme.md

 This is a dotnet core 3.1 project.
 [Download](https://dotnet.microsoft.com/download/dotnet-core) and install the dotnet core SDK to build this application.
 [Visual Studio Code](https://code.visualstudio.com/) is reccomended for editing and debugging, but any editor will work.
 This application was only tested on Windows, but operation on other runtimes should be possible.

-issFTP requires the SSH.NET library.
+SimpleFtpFileWatcher requires the SSH.NET library.
 You can restore the required dependencies from the .NET cli.

     dotnet restore